ROWLEY — The Rowley Water Department announces that it will begin its spring flushing program next week.

 ROWLEY — Rowley officials are warning residents about a recent scam attempting to solicit money from residents on behalf of the Rowley Water Department and the Rowley Municipal Light Plant.

 ROWLEY — Chief Scott A. Dumas is pleased to announce that the Rowley Police Department has been awarded a total of $40,000 in federal grant funds allocated by the Executive Office of Public Safety and Security’s Office of Grants and Research (OGR).

-ROWLEY — Chief Scott A. Dumas reports that the Rowley Police Department arrested a man yesterday who allegedly broke into a home in town and stole cash and jewelry.
+ROWLEY — Chief Scott Dumas reports that the Rowley Police Department is investigating a three-vehicle crash involving a motorcycle that occurred Friday evening.